edgepointlearning/edgepointlearning.com/src/collections/_posts/2020/2020-12-16-elearning-trends-2021.md

 What used to seem futuristic and only for videogaming is now becoming one of the eLearning trends and predictions that was forecast years ago and is still building up real-world opportunities.
 Working at home means that in-person, on-the-job training isn’t widely possible.
 VR, [augmented reality](/blog/future-of-augmented-reality/) (AR), and MR tools allow employees to work through complex simulations or scenarios wherever they are.

-## Learn more about eLearning in 2021
+## Learn more about eLearning in the future

 [EdgePoint Learning](https://www.edgepointlearning.com/) has been on the cutting-edge of eLearning content for more than a decade.
-We can help your business meet the eLearning trends of 2021 and create a learning experience that meets your needs and drives company goals.
+We can help your business meet the eLearning trends of today and tomorrow and create a learning experience that meets your needs and drives company goals.

 **[Get in touch today](/contact/) to see how we can help.**